Railway Preservation Society of Ireland: Shunting locomotives

 Shunting locomotives are useful and economical for shunting and short passenger work within Whitehead yard.
 These include the .3 'R.H.
-Smyth', affectionally known as Harvey, which has also been used ballast workings for NIR.
+Smyth', affectionally known as Harvey, which has also been used to pull ballast hoppers for NIR.
 There is also No3BG "Guinness", a Hudswell Clarke engine presented by Guinness to the Society in 1965.

 Diesel and other locomotives

 The RPSI has indicated it has a strategy to create a mainline heritage diesel fleet.
 It has acquired four c.
-65t 1000 hp General Motors Bo-Bos; CIE 121 Class number 134 and CIE 141 Class numbers 141, 142 and 175.
+65t 1000 hp General Motors Bo-Bos; CIÉ 121 Class number 134 and CIÉ 141 Class numbers 141, 142 and 175.

 The RPSI used to own two NIR 101 Class Hunslet diesels Numbered 101 and 102.
 They scrapped 101 and 102 was transferred to the Ulster Folk & Transport Museum.

 The RPSI also has some small diesel shunters, including a Ruston from Carlow sugar factory, a planet diesel from Irish Shell and a unilok diesel from the UTA.